matthewcarbone/hdspin/README.md

 ## Installation instructions

-The `hdspin` repository requires no external libraries whatsoever (except via Git Submodules), everything is self-contained.
+The hdspin repository requires no external libraries whatsoever (except via Git Submodules), (mostly) everything is self-contained.
 Downloading and building the code should be simple via CMake.
+Note, it is required you have MPI available on your system in order to build hdspin.
+You can do this via your system's package managers (such as Homebrew or apt). hdspin is tested with openmpi.
+See [here](https://github.com/mpi4py/setup-mpi/blob/master/setup-mpi.sh) for how hdspin's CI system installs MPI (you can emulate this).

 ```bash
 git clone git@github.com:matthewcarbone/hdspin.git